oblador/react-native-vector-icons/MIGRATION.md

   * fallbackFamily - Is it worth the complexity?
 Is it better to show no icon than a wrong icon?
 Maybe with a console warning?
 * Support policy - same as react-native - current - 2 (start with 0.73)
 * cofnig preference for tooling like eslint - package.json or standalong config files?
-* Use loadfont on ios so plist.info doesn't have to be changed
-* Should we also use native code to load the font on Android so that weights are magical and we don't care about font names
+* We could take a similar font loading approach on android
+  * Don't care about names anymore
+  * Easier for things like fontawesome with multiple weights
 * Should we subdir the fonts on ios - would mean changing loadfont API
 * Should we continue to expose
   * loadFont